 MTEAM: Have you met anyone through Best Buddies who really inspires you?
-Who and how so?
+Who?

-MTEAM: Do you have a favorite memory from your time with Best Buddies?
+MTEAM: Do you have a favorite memory from your time involved with Best Buddies?

-MTEAM: What would you say to someone who was considering about supporting Best Buddies or joining a Best Buddies Challenge community like the MTeam, but not sure whether to go ahead?
+MTEAM: What would you say to someone who was thinking about supporting Best Buddies but is not sure?

 TR: I would say you should join Best Buddies because you never know you can impact someone’s life.